principal investigator, DFG Emmy Noether research group "Modal systems in the historical Slavic languages"

 The talk reports the results of this ongoing project, discussing data from Modern Russian and Old Ukrainian.

-Sicoli and Holton (2014) use computational phylogenetics to argue that linguistic data from for the putative, but likely Dené-Yeniseian macro-family are better compatible with a homeland in Beringia (i.e. northeastern Siberia plus northwestern Alaska) than with one in central Siberia or deeper Asia.
+[Sicoli and Holton, 2014] (PLOS ONE 9:3, e91722) use computational phylogenetics to argue that linguistic data from the putative, but likely Dene-Yeniseian macro-family are better compatible with a homeland in Beringia (i.e. northeastern Siberia plus northwestern Alaska) than with one in central Siberia or deeper Asia.
 I show that a more careful examination invalidates that conclusion: in fact, linguistic data do not support Beringia as the homeland.
 In the course of showing that, I discuss, without requiring a deep mathematical background, a number of methodological issues concerning computational phylogenetic analyses of linguistic data and drawing inferences from them.
-I suggest current best practices for such issues, using which would have helped to avoid some of the problems in the Dené-Yeniseian case.
+I conclude with a brief overview of the current evidence bearing on the Dene-Yeniseian homeland from linguistics, archaeology, folklore studies and genetics, and suggest current best practices for linguistic phylogenetics which would have helped to avoid some of the problems in Sicoli and Holton’s Dene-Yeniseian study.

 Sapir's drift, in the sense of parallel independent development, and apparent exceptions to unidirectionality in generally orderly change processes such as grammaticalization, are two patterns problematic enough conceptually that there have been attempts in the literature to deny their existence.
 I set up a reasonably realistic stochastic framework for analyzing time-courses of language change, and show that both Sapir's drift and unidirectionality with exceptions are actually expected to arise.
 The uttered tokens of the old and new linguistic variants are analyzed analogous to alleles at the same locus in population genetics, copied under possible reanalysis and innovation (i.e. mutation) and differential proneness to be repeated by speakers (i.e. fitness).
 In multi-speaker networks, the finite size of speaker memory creates genetic drift, which in turn causes Sapir's drift.
 Linguistic mutations usually allow exact back-mutations, which predicts exceptions to predominant unidirectionality.
 Finally, some crucial evolutionary parameters of the model have little dependence on the speaker-network structure, opening the road to practical inference from empirical data on language change.